 Now that you have created the conversation flows, how do you see how the bot will look like in it's native platform?
 Or, how do you create a video demo of it?

-You can do all that with the Preview option.
+You can do all that with the Journey option.

-Click the Preview button on the top Project menu.
-From the window that pops up, select CREATE NEW PREVIEW and give it a name, say, 'Deal preview'.
+Click the Journeys button in the left-hand Project menu.
+From the window that pops up, select the + NEW JOURNEY and give it a name, say, 'Deal Journey'.

 The flow editor will automatically highlight the messages in sequence for the flow.
-When there are two or more branching (for example on the 3rd Options message), it will highlight the next possible routes, Click on a message to select it for the flow Preview.
-In this case, we are creating a preview for the deal conversation flow, so we will select the message like this:
+When there are two or more branching (for example on the 3rd Options message), it will highlight the next possible routes, Click on a message to select it for the flow Journey.
+In this case, we are creating a journey for the deal conversation flow, so we will select the message like this:

-Once done selecting the messages, click Save Preview on the top menu to save it:
+Once done selecting the messages, click Save Journey on the top menu to save it:

-The preview will be saved and you will see a list of all saved previews:
+The journey will be saved and you will see a list of all saved journeys:

-You can Run the preview, Download it as a video or Export it as a Mockup project from here.
+You can Run the Journey, Download it as a video or Export it as a Mockup project from here.
 You can also Rename or Delete it.

-You can as many previews as you want.
+You can create as many journeys as you want.
 For the second conversation flow (Tracking an order), follow the same steps but select the 'Track an order' message after selecting the 3rd message.

 That's it!
 You should be now able to create a Facebook Messenger bot quite easily.
 For inspiration, you can check out the projects in the Tutorials available under your Team's menu.